idaholab/moose/modules/stochastic_tools/doc/content/syntax/Likelihood/index.md

 ## Overview

+For performing Bayesian inference using MCMC techniques, a likelihood function needs to be defined for measuring the quality of model predictions with reference to the experiments.
+The likelihood functions can be defined in the `[Likelihood]` block.

 ## Creating a Likelihood Function

-A covariance function is created by inheriting from `CovarainceFunctionBase` and overriding the methods in the base class.
+A likelihood function is created by inheriting from `LikelihoodFunctionBase` and `ReporterInterface` and overriding the `function` method in the base class.
+See the [Gaussian](Gaussian.md) class for an example.

-## Using a Likelihood Function

 ## Example Input File Syntax

-!listing test/tests/reporters/likelihoods/gaussian/main.i block=Likelihood
+!listing test/tests/reporters/likelihoods/gaussian_derived/main.i block=Likelihood

 !syntax list /Likelihood objects=True actions=False subsystems=False